Marine reserves A to Z

-Find out about and visit New Zealand's marine reserves.
-You are prohibited from fishing or removing or disturbing any marine life in marine reserves.
+Find out about and visit Aotearoa New Zealand's marine reserves.

 Akaroa Marine Reserve, established in 2014, is one of the two marine reserves in Canterbury.
 It lies at the mouth of Akaroa Harbour and is 512 hectares.

-Antipodes Island is the most remote of New Zealand’s subantarctic islands, 750 km southeast of the South Island.
+Antipodes Island is the most remote of New Zealand’s subantarctic islands, over 800 km southeast of the South Island with plenty of marine life waiting to be discovered.

 Cape Rodney-Okakari Point lies north of Auckland.
 The marine reserve offers some of the best snorkelling and scuba diving opportunities close to Auckland.
 Visitors can also enjoy swimming, kayaking and walking on the beach.